GuilloteauQ/Luky/README.md

 ## Motivation

 I've played a bit with [Rust](http://www.rust-lang.org) and with Cargo.
-A cool feature of the compiler is the test option.
-You can write tests function within your programm with the test macro, and they will not be executed during a standart run (``cargo run``), but only with a 'test run'(``cargo test``).
+A cool feature of the compiler is the test run.
+You can write tests functions within your program with the test macro, and they will not be executed during a standart run (``cargo run``), but only with a 'test run'(``cargo test``).
 I found this pretty cool, and then tried to do kind of the same in Python.